 It’s not so much the word “Lean” that is the problem.
 It is the word “thinking” that is the problem.
 “Thinking” is a chronic problem among non-Lean people, but it includes Lean people as well.
 We cannot or do not want to think.
 Or we think we think, but we do not think.
 On top of that is a management system found in most organizations that does not let people think (classical management).
 Sensei Chihiro Nakao tells us that we must think like a 9 year-old; the age before we become programmed by preconceptions and traditions that inhibit our ability to think.
 This is indeed difficult to do, but also what makes it worth doing.

-This is a long-simmering problem that has only recently become apparent (see the image below).
+This is a long-simmering problem that has only recently become apparent (see the books below).
 As I said in the previous blog post:

 People enthusiastically refer to Toyota’s management system as the “Thinking Management System,” yet fail to grasp the extent and effectiveness of tradition as a near-total replacement for thinking among business leaders.

 But it is not just business leaders.
 The same is true for Lean people.
 We fail to grasp the extent and effectiveness of tradition as a near-total replacement for our own thinking.
-We operate under an illusion that our efforts to promote Lean are not bound by conventional wisdom.
-In fact, we remain committed to traditional methods.
+We operate under an illusion that our efforts to promote Lean are not bound by tradition.
+In fact, we remain committed to traditional thinking and methods.
 What is new and innovative in terms of promoting Lean management to the target audience of senior managers?
 Nothing, as far as I can see.

 Traditions are algorithms that program human beings to be more like machines, neither unique nor irreplaceable — akin to a CNC machine that runs on a program but cannot think for itself.
 It leads to a “synthetic consciousness” — meaning, we are not truly awake to the problems in front of our faces and not sufficiently awake to do think of creative and simple ways to correct the problems.
 We need is to reawaken our natural-born consciousness of wonderment, curiosity, exploration, and experimentation.